yantr-manav/AccuKnox/Django Signals/Question1.md

 #### Question 1: By default are django signals executed synchronously or asynchronously?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

+## Explaination
-- Yes, Django signals are executed synchronously by default.
+Yes, Django signals are executed synchronously by default.
 When a signal is sent, the receiver is executed immediately before the next line of the sender continues.

+By default, Django signals are executed synchronously, meaning the signal receiver runs immediately and blocks further code execution until it finishes.

 #### apps/signals.py